 The dynamic impulse responses to a specific shock exhibit considerable variation under learning.
-Furthermore, the distribution of responses is not symmetric around the impulse response that obtains under rational expectations.
+Further, the distribution of responses is not symmetric around the impulse response that obtains under rational expectations.
 For example, the impulse responses of inflation and unemployment to an inflation shock are noticeably skewed in a direction that yields greater persistence.
-This persistence may be quite extreme with some probability, indicating that transitory shocks can have very long-lasting effects under learning.
+Indeed, with some probability this persistence may be quite extreme, indicating that under learning transitory shocks can have very long-lasting effects.

-4.3.
-Macroeconomic Variability and Persistence
+4.3 Macroeconomic Variability and Persistence

 Perpetual learning provides a powerful propagation mechanism for economic shocks in the economy, resulting in greater volatility and persistence.
-We present a summary comparison of the asymptotic variances and persistence for this experiment in Table 1, which includes the full range of natural range variation and values of $\kappa$ that we consider here.
+A summary comparison of the asymptotic variances and persistence for this experiment is presented in Table 1, which includes the full range of natural range variation and values of $\kappa$ that we consider here.

 Learning on the part of the public increases the variability and persistence of key macroeconomic variables.
-Even in the absence of natural rate misperceptions (the case of s = 0), shocks to inflation and unemployment engender time variation in private agents' estimates of the VAR used for forecasting.
-This time variation in the VAR coefficients adds persistent noise to the economy relative to the perfect-knowledge benchmark.
-As a result, the unconditional variances and the serial correlations of inflation, unemployment, and the interest rate rise under learning.
-These effects are larger for higher values of $\kappa$ , for which the sensitivity of the VAR coefficients to incoming data is greater.
+Even absent natural rate misperceptions, the case of s = 0, shocks to inflation and unemployment engender time variation in private agents' estimates of the VAR used for forecasting.
+This time variation in the VAR coefficients adds persistent noise to the economy relative to the perfect knowledge benchmark.
+As a result, the unconditional